< Pelvic inlet and outlet >

 < Rectum, anal canal >

-Rectum is the reservoir of feces, just as the urinary bladder keeps urine.
 The rectum has transverse folds, unlike the colon which does not have such folds.
-This morphological trait may be a reason why the rectum is not named as rectal colon.
+This morphological trait is a reason why the rectum is not named as rectal colon.
 Similar-looking ones are the circular folds of the small intestine (Fig. 6-33).
 The transverse folds of rectum prevent small amount of feces from migrating toward the anal canal.
 In other words, the transverse folds limit the frequency of defecation.

-To keep the fecal continence, the internal anal sphincter (smooth muscle by visceral motor nerve) and the external anal sphincter (skeletal muscle by inferior rectal nerve (Fig. 7-16)) contract.
-The internal anal sphincter is an expansion of the internal circular muscle of the large intestine.
+To keep the fecal continence sufficiently, the internal anal sphincter (smooth muscle by visceral motor nerve) and the external anal sphincter (skeletal muscle by inferior rectal nerve (Fig. 7-16)) contract.
+The internal anal sphincter is an expansion of the internal circular muscle of the colon.

-During defecation, the sphincters relax; concurrently, the internal circular and external longitudinal muscles of the large intestine (smooth muscle) contracts for peristalsis and the anterolateral abdominal wall muscles (skeletal muscle) contract for abdominal compression (Figs. 6-2,3,5).
+During defecation, the sphincters relax; concurrently, the internal circular and external longitudinal muscles of the colon (smooth muscle) contract for peristalsis and the anterolateral abdominal wall muscles (skeletal muscle) contract for abdominal compression (Figs. 6-2,3,5).
 Recall that similar harmonious muscle movements are needed for urinary continence and urination (Figs. 7-24,30).

 Supplementary one for defecation is the relaxation of the puborectalis (Fig. 7-12).